chipsalliance/VeeRwolf/README.md

     25138760: gpio0 is on

 To find all available targets, you can run `fusesoc core show swervolf`

+### Run on hardware (with DDR2 controller)

+As there is yet no way to load an external program, the easiest way to run software is to preload it into the on-chip RAM.
+But there is also a DDR2 controller that can be enabled instead of the on-chip RAM by using the nexys_a7_ddr target.
+If the DDR2 controller is used, there is no RAM initialization file and programs have to be preloaded into the bootloader memory instead.
+Currently, the only supported program in this mode is the memory test application.
+This configuration can be built with

+    fusesoc run --target=nexys_a7_ddr swervolf --bootrom_file=../cores/Cores-SweRVolf/sw/memtest.vh

+If the memory test is successful, one LED should light up on the board

 ### Build Zephyr applications